asaritech/ukey1-php-sdk/README.md

 ### Sign-in / sign-up / log-in - all buttons in one

-Your app may look like this:
+Your app may look like this (of course, it's optional):

 ```html
 <html>